paarthenon/jwtml/README.md

 ## Status

 jwtml is currently a minimum viable product.
 Parsing is functional and encoding *technically* works but is not yet user friendly.
 There is minimal token validation.
 I will begin putting items in the issue tracker and responding to them.

+At the moment various submodules are available at the top-level.
+This will soon be removed.